WilliamQLiu/williamqliu.github.io/_posts/2018-02-20-apache-airflow.md

 #### Task Running and Clearing

-Run - Run a single task instance (can only be done if using something other than SequentialExecutor) Clear - Clear a set of task instances, as if they never ran
+Run - Run a single task instance (can only be done if using something other than SequentialExecutor)

+### Clear

+Clear - Clear a set of task instances, as if they never ran

+Say a DAG needs to be completely rerun, then just run clear:

+    airflow clear my_dag -s 2018-09-21 -e 2018-09-22

 ### Hooks